droglenc/IFAR/supplements/installations/InstallRWin.md

     </div>

 1. R should then begin installing files into the directory you chose previously.
 If everything goes well, then you should get one last dialog box noting such.
 Press `Finish`.

+If you plan to use RStudio, then you can now install it [with these directions](InstallRStudioWin.html).